Availability & Pricing

 E2E quilting is one pattern run with one thread color that covers the whole quilt top.
 It is sometimes referred to as an “all-over” design.
 Our Innova longarm machine, equipped with a computerized system, has an extensive library of digitized patterns to choose from.

 Turnaround time for an edge-to-edge quilt is usually between 10 days and a month, depending on the project itself.

 The Sewing Escape is currently only accepting edge-to-edge projects.

-E2E is from $0.03– $0.04* per square inch.
+E2E starts at $0.03* per square inch with a $45 minimum.
 The guidelines for calculating the base price for machine quilting is determined by the number of square inches (width x length) of your quilt top.
 The variable in cost depends on a few factors- the density of the quilting pattern, the amount of time on the machine, and the type of thread.
 Batting and backing fabric are priced separately.